 How do I apply for this scheme?

-Applications can only be submitted online using the Royal Society’s Grants and Awards management system (Flexi-Grant®) via the above link.
-If you have not previously used Flexi-Grant®, please follow the registration process from the Flexi-Grant®, homepage.
+Applications can only be submitted online using the Royal Society’s grants and awards management system (Flexi-Grant®).
+If you have not previously used Flexi-Grant®, please follow the registration process from the Flexi-Grant® homepage.
 Paper-based applications will not be accepted.